khulnasoft/AiKit/docs/overview/contributing/setting_up.rst

    .. code-block:: none

-      source ivy_dev/bin/activate
+      source aikit_dev/bin/activate

    (on Mac/Linux)

 #.
-Now install the ivy package for development by running the command below:
+Now install the aikit package for development by running the command below:

    .. code-block:: none